Stratio/cassandra-lucene-index/doc/documentation.rst

                                     .where(eq(indexColumn, search.build()));

-**Example 4:** will return zero rows independently of the index contents
+**Example 4:** will return zero rows independently of the index contents:

 .. code-block:: sql